What Are Value Drivers?

 Size, Growth, Leverage, Performance, Turnover, and Liquidity.

-The greater the expected growth and the longer period of time it can be sustained the greater the value will be attached to that investment.
-In times of irrational exuberance as in the year 2000 companies that could demonstrate the ability to grow rapidly often reflected rising prices for their stock even though they also had rising losses.
+The greater the expected growth and the longer period of time it can be sustained, the greater the value attached to that investment.
+In times of irrational exuberance as in the year 2000, companies that could demonstrate the ability to grow rapidly often reflected rising prices for their stock even though they also had rising losses.

 Businesses that have the ability to raise capital in the debt market are more highly prized than those that must depend solely upon equity investors.
 It is the ability to borrow not the presence of debt that increases the perception of value.

 There are many different measures of financial performance.
 Those companies that can consistently produce the highest returns for the least amount of risk enjoy relatively higher market prices for their stock than those that are either inconsistent or just not getting the job done.